pedrosouza458/Warp-Themes/README.md

 1 - Download the yaml file that you want <br>
 2 - go to .warp in your profile folder <br>
 3 - restart Warp and go to settings -> apperance -> current theme <br>
-4 - your are done!
+4 - you are done!